 Is Revere Pewter dated?

-A paint color in itself can’t be dated.
-It’s the application of it, and the other elements surrounding a particular paint color that can make it look dated.
+A paint color itself can’t really be dated.
+It’s the application of it, and the other elements surrounding a particular paint color that can make it look outdated.

 So while Revere Pewter might be reminiscent of the late 2000s/early 2010s, it’s only going to look “dated” if you continue to pair it with the same colors and decor that was being used in that time period.